bazelbuild/bazel/site/docs/tutorial/backend-server.md

 cd $WORKSPACE
 ```

-Now, enter the following to build the sample app:
+Now, enter the following to build the server:

 ```bash
 bazel build //backend:backend
 ```

-Bazel now launches and builds the sample app.
+Bazel now launches and builds the server files.
 During the build process, its
 output will appear similar to the following:

 ```bash